tatsuhikonaito/Trans-ethnic_MHC_fine-mapping_SS/README.md

 ## Requirements

-- Python 3.x (3.7.4) with the following modules (our scripts were tested on the versions in parentheses, so we do not guarantee that it will work on different versions.)
+- Python 3.x (3.7.4) with the following modules.
   - Numpy (1.17.2)
   - Pandas (0.25.1)
   - Scipy (1.3.1)
   - Argparse (1.4.0)
+  Our scripts were tested on the versions in parentheses, so we do not guarantee that it will work on different versions.
 - R
 - DISH [1]
 - GCTA-COJO [2]